-The perks of refinancing aren’t all money-related.
+The perks of refinancing aren’t all money related.
 As mentioned earlier, you can simplify your loans and eliminate the confusion of having to make several loan payments every single month.
 Organizing your loan payments can go even further than this.
-Simplifying all of your bills (not just your student loans) may even give you some of the same psychological benefits of a Marie Kondo tidy-up, such as improving mental health, time management, productivity, and more.
+Simplifying all of your bills (not just your student loans) may even give you some of the same psychological benefits of a Marie Kondo tidy-up, such as improving mental health, time management, and productivity.

 Simplifying could also help you avoid missing payments, which can affect your credit score.